joshloyal/multidynet/README.md

 This package provides an interface for the model described in "An Eigenmodel for Dynamic Multilayer Networks".
 Inference is performed using coordinante ascent variational inference.
-For more details, see [Loyal and Chen, (2021)](https://arxiv.org/abs/2103.12831).
+For more details, see [Loyal and Chen (2021)](https://arxiv.org/abs/2103.12831).

 Dependencies
 ------------